Enrolling for Degree Courses

 Careers Advising Office

-Director: Mr. Thou Reno
+- Director: Mr. Thou Reno

-Tel: (855) 23- 884-320/ (855) 16-842-886
+- Tel: (855) 23- 884-320/ (855) 16-842-886

-Fax: (855) 23-880-116,
+- Fax: (855) 23-880-116,

-Room 112B, Campus I
+- Location: Room 112B, Campus I

-Opening Hours: Monday to Friday: 7-11am; 2-5pm.
+- Opening Hours: Monday to Friday: 7-11am; 2-5pm.

-- Creates partnerships for student internship programs;
+- Creates partnerships for student internship programs.

-- Arranges seminars by inviting speakers from various institutions/NGOs/companies to deliver lectures relevant to job opportunities;
+- Arranges seminars by inviting speakers from various institutions/NGOs/companies to deliver lectures relevant to job opportunities.

-- Arranges annual workshops on searching for jobs for students in years III & IV;
+- Arranges annual workshops on searching for jobs for students in years III & IV.

-- Provides students with computer services to produce CVs, cover letters and academic papers;
+- Provides students with computer services to produce CVs, cover letters and academic papers.

-- Provides printing at the lowest prices for RUPP students;
+- Provides printing at the lowest prices for RUPP students.

 - Searches for information related to job opportunities and makes employment announcements.